MUSTAFA892/Chrome-Extensions/README.md

 ## Repository Overview

 This GitHub repository is dedicated to housing a collection of Chrome extensions, each designed to enhance browser functionality with unique features.
-The flagship project, **DSA Gemini Chatbot**, integrates AI-driven DSA assistance using the Gemini API.
+The flagship project, **  Gemini Chatbot**, integrates AI-driven   assistance using the Gemini API.
 The repository is structured to support multiple extensions, with modular codebases, shared utilities, and comprehensive documentation.
 It adheres to Manifest V3 standards, ensuring compatibility with modern Chrome versions and compliance with Google's security policies.

 The repository is intended for both individual developers and collaborative teams, offering a scalable environment for extension development, testing, and deployment.